|MAJOR GENERAL WILLIAM B. "BLAZE" BINGER|

-Brigadier General William B. Binger is the Commander, 10th Air Force, Naval Air Station Fort Worth Joint Reserve Base, Texas.
-His command includes all fighter, bomber, special operations, rescue, airborne warning and control, flying training, combat air operations battle staff, remotely piloted aircraft, space and cyber units in the Air Force Reserve Command.
-When mobilized or used in a full-time or part-time capacity, these units provide reserve combat capability to Air Combat Command, Air Force Special Operations Command, Pacific Air Forces, Air Force Space Command, Air Force Global Strike Command, Air Education and Training Command and the Air Force Intelligence, Surveillance and Reconnaissance Agency.
+Maj.
+Gen. William B. Binger is the 10th Air Force Commander, Naval Air Station Fort Worth Joint Reserve Base, Texas.
+His command includes all fighter, bomber, special operations, rescue, airborne warning and control, combat Air Forces and space operational-training missions, combat air operations battle staff, remotely-piloted aircraft, testing, space, and cyber units in the Air Force Reserve Command.
+When mobilized or used in a full-time capacity, these units provide capability to Air Combat Command, Air Force Special Operations Command, Pacific Air Forces, Air Force Space Command, Air Force Global Strike Command, Air Education and Training Command and the Air Force Intelligence, Surveillance and Reconnaissance Agency.

 General Binger entered the Air Force on active duty in 1981.
 He earned his pilot wings in 1982 and graduated from fighter weapons school in 1988.
 He served on active duty from 1981 to 1996 and joined the Air Force Reserve in 1996 as an Active Guard Reserve member and in 2007 he became an Air Reserve Technician.
-Throughout his career, General Binger has held several senior supervisory positions and has commanded at the group, wing and center level.
+Throughout his career, General Binger has held several senior supervisory positions and has commanded at the group, wing, center and numbered Air Force levels.

 General Binger is a command pilot with more than 4,500 hours in the F-16, including 40 combat missions over Iraq.

-1981 Bachelor of Science degree in industrial technology, California State University, Los Angeles, Calif.
+1981 Bachelor of Science degree in industrial technology, California State University, Los Angeles

 1987 Master's degree in aviation science, Embry-Riddle Aeronautical University, Fla.